 as other websites mention your own, your brand gains credibility through cocitation.

-That’s why my final suggestion for building brand signals for SEO is to guest-post on relevant highly respected and authoritative sites within your industry.
+That’s why our final suggestion for building brand signals for SEO is to guest-post on relevant highly respected and authoritative sites within your industry.

-For example, I make it a point to contribute to sites such as:
+For example, we make it a point to contribute to sites such as:

 - The Content Marketing Institute

-They all have to do with business, marketing, and entrepreneurship and have helped me create tremendous leverage.
+They all have to do with business, marketing, and entrepreneurship and have helped us create tremendous leverage.

 Of course, the specific sites you target will depend upon your unique industry/niche.